+Every individual who is legally blind or visually impaired with any usable vision should receive a low vision evaluation where they may be prescribed low vision devices that will optimize their vision.
 Once a person has been diagnosed as having low vision by a primary eye care provider, he or she should be referred for a clinical low vision evaluation, as part of the overall multidisciplinary rehabilitation services, to review what, if any, optical and non-optical devices would be beneficial.
 Unlike the role of the medical eye care provider whose role is to maximize a person’s visual capabilities through all available medical, surgical, and optical means, the role of the clinical low vision specialist is to maximize a person’s functional vision capabilities.

 Who is a Low Vision Specialist?

 A clinical low vision specialist may be an optometrist, an ophthalmologist, or a university-trained professional with special knowledge of low vision and optical devices.
-They specialize in helping children with limited visual ability optimize their remaining vision.
+They specialize in helping individuals with limited visual ability optimize their remaining vision.
 They are specialized in low vision testing, diagnosis, and treatment and is trained to conduct low vision eye examinations and prescribe special low vision devices.
-The clinical low vision specialist will work with the student to find the best way to enhance their vision – whether through hand-held magnifiers, monoculars (telescopes), special high-powered glasses for reading, or closed circuit televisions which enlarge print onto a TV screen.
+The clinical low vision specialist will work with the individual to find the best way to enhance their vision – whether through hand-held magnifiers for near viewing, telescopes for distance viewing, special high-powered glasses for reading, and other low vision devices that will improve functional vision and increase access and independence.

-The clinical low vision evaluation differs from the evaluation of the eye care specialist in many ways:
+The clinical low vision evaluation differs from the evaluation of the eye care specialist in many ways.
 The Low Vision Specialist uses special charts and materials for the assessment of distance and near visual acuity that are not routinely used in general eye examinations.
 It goes beyond the prescription of standard spectacles to provide optical, non-optical, and/or non-visual devices to help individuals meet their specific visual needs for distance, intermediate, and near activities.
 It includes the gathering of information about the individual’s functional use of vision by a clinical low vision specialist, even when optical devices may not be beneficial, to provide techniques for maximizing the functional use of vision.

-Sign up for free membership to access the FREE downloadable templates, handbooks and handouts on the Printables page.
+Sign up for free membership to access the FREE downloadable handbooks and handouts on the Free Printables page along with access to the Goal Bank pages.
 Simply click on the Log In | Register link in the navigation bar.
 If you haven't joined yet, you will be prompted to create a password.